carloscastrodev/task-list-api/README.md

 ### Running Tests

 The API includes some unit and integration tests.
+Before running the tests, make sure to configure the `DATABASE_URL` variable at the `.env` file.
+Follow the instructions written in the `.env.example` file.

-To run the do:
+To run the tests, do:

 Using npm: